MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/connectivity/tcp-timeouts-dial-tcp-nodeip-10250-io-timeout.md

 ---
-title: TCP 10250 I/O timeout errors When connecting to a node's Kubelet for log retrieval
+title: TCP 10250 I/O timeout errors when connecting to a node's Kubelet for log retrieval
 description: Learn how to troubleshoot TCP 10250 I/O timeout errors that occur when retrieving kubectl logs from a pod in an Azure Kubernetes Service (AKS) cluster. ms.date: 09/19/2024 ms.reviewer: chiragpa, nickoman, v-leedennis